Electronic Sealing of Containers

 Also, entities with prior approval for Authorized Economic Operator (AEO) status can electronically self seal containers regardless of whether they were involved in self-sealing or supervised sealing.
 Finally, all exporters having GST registration and filing GST returns can start electronic sealing of containers after obtaining approval from the respective jurisdictional Commissioner.

 Only exporters who have GST registration and filing GST returns can bring export goods to a CPS/ICD for stuffing and sealing of container or electronically seal containers.
 Further, GST registration is now mandatory for importing goods in India.
 Hence, its best for those involved in import or export business to obtain GST registration at the outset.

 Procedure for Electronic Sealing of Containers

-Only full container loads can be electronically sealed by eligible exporters without the supervision of a Customs Officer.
+To seal the container electronically, all the eligible exporters should make sure the containers remain fully loaded.
+The exporters may exclude availing supervision from the customs officer, if the containers sealed electronically and fully loaded.
 If a full container load is received at a port or ICD with electronic self-sealing RFID, then it would be deemed to be the equivalent of a container sealed under the supervision of an Officer.

 Full containers brought to ports without RFID e-seals would be taken to a CFS or allowed direct port entry and subject to usual RMS treatment.
 Similarly, Full Containers Loads arriving at ICDs, without RFID e-seals, will be subject to usual risk management parameters.
 Finally, in case of good reasons or intelligence to warrant inspection or if the electronic seals are tampered, then the containers would be subject to the normal processing with supervision.